-Residential housing for IUPUI students is located on the main campus, which has approximately 600 accommodations for single students and 160 apartments for married students.
+Residential housing for IUPUI students is located on the main campus, which has approximately 300 accommodations for single students and 140 apartments for married students.
 Facilities are available on a first-come basis to students from all divisions of IUPUI.
-Residential housing is managed by the Department of Housing (274-7200).
+Residential housing is managed by the Department of Housing (317-274-7200).
 In addition, off-campus housing is available to students throughout Indianapolis.
 The University does not control off-campus housing facilities; however, the Department of Housing maintains a file of rooms and small, private home apartments.

-Office of International Services
+International Student Services Office